 Crash Helmet Buying GuidesFor (hopefully!) other useful information to help you when buying your next helmet, check our various guides - or have a look at our top helmet lists where we've got the top 10 rated helmets overall and best budget/safest/full face/flip-up helmets.

 Good Alternatives to the LS2 Vector?

-If you’re looking for a Good Alternatives to the LS2 Vector?met similar to the Vector, there’s a decent number of helmets to choose from.
+If you’re looking for a mid-priced full face helmet similar to the Vector, there’s a decent number of helmets to choose from.
 Here’s a few recommendations to have a look over before you take the plunge.

 There’s also the AGV K5 and it’s later K5S variant.
 The carbon/fibreglass shelled K5 was SHARP 4 star safety rated and has a sun visor and Pinlock too.